gecio/gecio.github.io/docs/_optimist/guided_tour/step21/index.en.md

 ## Start

-Previously, you have created a VM from scratch and also learned some basics about HEAT.
+Previously, you created a VM from scratch and also learned some HEAT basics.
 In this step you will boot a VM from an SSD volume.
 There are different ways to do this.
-In this example, you will use the Horizon (Dashboard) and also modify the HEAT-Template from [Step 18: Your VM will be reachable via IPv4](/optimist/guided_tour/step18/).
+In this step, we will first outline how to do so using Horizon (Dashboard) and secondl outline a different method which modifies the HEAT-Template from [Step 18: Your VM will be reachable via IPv4](/optimist/guided_tour/step18/).

 ## The Horizon (Dashboard) way

 To get started, you need to log in to Horizon, as described in "Step 1: The Horizon (Dashboard)" [Step 1: The Horizon (Dashboard)](/optimist/guided_tour/step1/).
-Now you create a new volume with *Project → Volumes → Volumes* and a click on *+ CREATE VOLUME*.
+Next, create a new volume with *Project → Volumes → Volumes* and a click on *+ CREATE VOLUME*.

 ![](attachments/04052019211.png)

-You need to fill in some information in the new overlay; a description for all required points are below.
+You need to fill in some information in the new overlay; a description for all required fields are below.
 After filling out the form, click on *CREATE VOLUME*

 - Volume Name: Defines the name of the volume.
 In our example it will be prefilled with *Ubuntu 16.04 Xenial Xerus - Latest*.
 - Description: If required, you can add a short description.
 In our example, it is empty.
 - Volume Source: You can choose between *Image* and *No source, empty image*.
 Please use *Image*.
-- Use image as a source: You can choose any image, here we choose *Ubuntu 16.04 Xenial Xerus - Latest (276.2 MB)*.
+- Use image as a source: You can choose any image, here we used *Ubuntu 16.04 Xenial Xerus - Latest (276.2 MB)*.
 - Type: Three options are available *high-iops*, *low-iops* or *default*.
 To use the SSD storage, you need to choose *high-iops*.
-- Size: You can define the size of the volume, we use 20 GiB.
+- Size: You can define the size of the volume, we chose 20 GiB.
 - Availability Zone: Again there are three options available *Any Availability Zone*, *es1*, or *ix1*.
 Use *ix1*.

 ![](attachments/04052019212.png)